 Thank you for contacting me about adult social care.

-I believe we must all receive dignified care in old age.
 With an ageing population, this is one of the biggest challenges our country faces.
-I support the Government's commitment to making sure that the most vulnerable in society gain the support they need.
-While it is important to note that over 4 out of 5 people receive care from good and outstanding organisations, it is clear that more needs to be done to tackle this serious challenge – crucially by securing a long term funding solution.
+I support the Government’s commitment to making sure that the most vulnerable in society gain the support they need.
+While it is important to note that more than 4 of every 5 people in care receive care from good and outstanding organisations, it is clear that more needs to be done to tackle this serious challenge – crucially by securing a long term funding solution.
 I’m delighted that the Prime Minister has spoken of his determination to tackle this, stating in his first speech as Prime Minister that “we will fix the crisis in social care once and for all with a clear plan we have prepared, to give every older person the dignity and security they deserve”.

 Money alone will not fix the problem and reform is needed to encourage high standards across the whole country.
 It is vital for us to consider ways of better joining up health and care services, and I am encouraged by the use of the Better Care Fund to assist local government and the NHS with the implementation of integrated health and care services.